-Alejandra is a Campaign Strategist for the American Civil Liberties Union of New Jersey, where she supports and leads campaigns to expand legal and policy protections for immigrants in New Jersey.
+Alejandra Sorto is a Campaign Strategist for the American Civil Liberties Union of New Jersey, where she leads and supports policy advocacy campaigns in the areas of immigration, reproductive rights, democracy, and economic justice.

 Alejandra began her organizing efforts as a teenager as part of campaigns that targeted government corruption and impunity in crimes toward women and girls in her home country of El Salvador.
 She holds a bachelor’s degree in social communications and journalism from the University Jose Simeon Cañas – UCA (El Salvador).
-Educated under the ideals of liberation theology, she has dedicated her studies and work toward understanding the root causes of inequality, violence, and migration.
-Alejandra believes in the driving power of education in the path for communities to build and assert their power and lead movements toward a more just and inclusive society.
+Alejandra also serves as a member of the COMS Project Advisory Group, supporting efforts to develop collaborative, strategic messaging within the Reproductive Health Rights and Justice (RHRJ) field.